Azure/AZNFS-mount/README.md

 # AZNFS Mount Helper

+The mount helper discussed here is designed to work seamlessly with both NFSv3 and NFSv4 protocols.
+Its functionality spans across use cases that ensure robust handling of endpoint IP address changes for Azure Blob NFSv3 mounts and provision of a secure communication channel for Azure File NFSv4 mounts:

 > **Mount helper use case for correctly handling endpoint IP address changes for Azure Blob NFSv3 mounts.**

 Azure Blob NFSv3 is a highly available clustered NFSv3 server for providing NFSv3 access to Azure Blobs.
 To maintain availability